UTC --:--:--

 • POST /v1/score/portfolio (up to 10 spots)

-• POST /v1/observations + station registry (data assimilation)
+• POST /v1/observations (submit readings; station registry itself is free-tier)

 • Probabilistic ensemble scoring (30 members)